-- (a) To ensure a child protection /safeguarding policy is in place. - (b) To ensure procedures are in place for dealing with allegations against a member of staff not just within the Academy setting but also staff's conduct outside the Academy setting which is known as the 'harm' test.
-This is concerning a person's conduct outside the school and need not include a child, for example, domestic abuse of a partner. - (c) To ensure appropriate staff training is in place including online safety training and that it is updated regularly and is line with advice from the safeguarding partners. - (d) Ensure that the school has appropriate filtering and monitoring systems in place, and review their effectiveness.
-This includes making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training Reviewing the DfE's filtering and monitoring standards, and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards. - (e) To ensure there is a member of the LGB who is responsible for and has been trained for safeguarding, child protection and safer recruitment. - (f) To ensure policies and procedures in the academy are reviewed annually, or earlier where necessary.
-This is done in conjunction with the annual safeguarding audit which is reported in the Principal's Report.
-The Trust safeguarding lead provides reports to the trust safeguarding trustee.
+- 10.1.1 To ensure a child protection /safeguarding policy is in place. - 10.1.2 To ensure procedures are in place for dealing with allegations against a member of staff not just within the Academy setting but also staff's conduct outside the Academy setting which is known as the 'harm' test.
+This is concerning a person's conduct outside the school and need not include a child, for example, domestic abuse of a partner. - 10.1.3 To ensure appropriate staff training is in place including online safety training and that it is updated regularly and is line with advice from the safeguarding partners. - 10.1.4 Ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.
+This includes making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training Reviewing the DfE's filtering and monitoring standards and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards. - 10.1.5 To ensure there is a member of the LGB who is responsible for and has been trained for safeguarding, child protection and safer recruitment.